 Menus, buttons, scroll bars, and check boxes are examples of controls that you operate with your mouse or keyboard.
 These controls allow you to select commands, change settings, or work with windows.
 This section describes how to recognize and use controls that you'll encounter frequently while using Windows.

 To choose one of the commands listed in a menu, click it.
 Sometimes a dialog box appears, in which you can select further options.
-If a command is unavailable and cannot be clicked, it is shown in gray.
+If a command is unavailable and cannot be clicked, it is shown in gray, like the Crop command in the picture.

 Some menu items are not commands at all.
 Instead, they open other menus.
-In the following picture, pointing to "New" opens a submenu.
+In the following picture, pointing to "Zoom" opens a submenu.
+Pointing to "Custom" in the submenu would open yet another submenu.

 If you don't see the command you want, try looking at another menu.
 Move your mouse pointer along the menu bar and its menus open automatically; you don't need to click the menu bar again.
 To close a menu without selecting any commands, click the menu bar or any other part of the window.